 Recently, I participated in a roundtable discussion with three other fitness professionals where we were asked about various health and wellness topics.
 I found the questions posed to be quite interesting and thought-provoking.
 See if you agree with what I said – post a comment and let’s get a conversation going!

 Question 1: How is it that we can have four healthy people here at this table, with four completely different lifestyles?
 What is the common thread that allows all of you to be healthy?

-Me: I’m a post-menopausal female in my late 50’s.
+Me: I’m a post-menopausal female in my early 60s.
 I spent 35 years working in corporate America, mostly sitting at a desk in front of a computer, in a high-stress, 50 to 60 hours per week job.
 I didn’t find fitness and wellness until my late 30’s, when I’d finally reached a low point physically and emotionally.
 I started on Weight Watchers, doing step aerobics and strength training.
 A foot injury led me to indoor cycling, which in turn led me to road cycling, and ultimately triathlon.
-I did my first triathlon at age 42, 16 years ago.
+I did my first triathlon at age 42.

 I believe the common thread that unites us all here today is that we recognize that health and fitness play a huge part in a person’s quality of life, and emotional/mental health as well.

 Question 2: What does a healthy person look like?
 Are they happy, thin, strong, muscular, lean, energetic, etc?

 Me: First and foremost, it’s not about outward appearance in my opinion.
 To me, a healthy person has energy, vitality, mobility, and balance.
 Whether a person’s scale weight or body type plays a part in that can vary widely based on the individual.